 Although any slight under forecast relating to misleading information provided by a supplier's customers does contribute to the value at risk, the group agreed that in the interests of competition any resulting effect on the security requirement should be minimised.
-In order to do this, one Working Group member suggested using a "weighted" average of demand forecasts over the five months, giving increased weight to the later months for which demand forecasting is easier.
+In order to do this, one working group member suggested using a "weighted" average of demand forecasts over the five months, giving increased weight to the later months for which demand forecasting is easier.

-National Grid stated that any weighted average must be logically based, and therefore proposed the following set of weightings, defined using amounts reflective of cumulative HH and NHH TNUoS liability profiles for a typical supplier:
+National Grid stated that any weighted average must be based upon some logic and therefore proposed the solution of using the following amounts reflective of the relating liability profiles: